CloudLabsAI-Azure/AIW-Windows-Virtual-Desktop/05-ACCESS-WORKSPACE-USING-WVD-CLIENT.md

 ## **Task 2: Access the Virtual Desktop**

-1. In your local machine go to **Start** and search for **Remote desktop** and open the Application with icon similar to the one shown below.
+1. In your local machine go to **Start** and search for **Remote desktop** and open the remote desktop application with icon similar to the one shown below.

    ![ws name.](media/51.png)